 Apart from technology shifts, there is another reason why some companies struggle with effective SAM(Strategic Account Management).
 The key to effective account management lies in sound Account Planning.
 Many companies either ignore account planning or do account planning for the sake of it< without a clear understanding of its purpose and expected outcomes.
 Without effective account planning, account managers are simply unable to create the kind of impression on their clients that they need to.

 We decided that we needed to get a better understanding of the role of account planning, the technology trends in account management, and the way forward for organizations.
 We, therefore, sat down for an in-depth discussion with Mr. A. Ghosh, Founder, and CEO at Netfotech Solutions.
 Netfotech is a cutting-edge IT services company that works with clients of all sizes and all across the globe including India, the UK, and Singapore.
 They also provide a number of solutions from e-commerce Solutions, big data consulting, web site development to web hosting, mobile application development, BI & Analytics, and Robotics Process Automation.
-With such a diverse clientele and a broad range of services, effective account management has emerged a key growth driver for Netfotech.
+With such a diverse clientele and a broad range of services, effective account management has emerged as a key growth driver for Netfotech.
 Here are some key excerpts from our conversation.

 1. The Obstacles to Acquiring a Deeper Understanding of Strategic Accounts

-The first step in account planning is in-depth of understanding of the client and their needs.
+The first step in account planning is an in-depth understanding of the client and their needs.
 Unfortunately, this is the step at which most account planners falter.
 If the understanding of the client is superficial, effective account planning is simply not possible.
-According to Mr. Ghosh, there are three major challenges that most account managers face while trying to get an accurate and comprehensive understanding of their client.
+According to Mr. Ghosh, there are three major challenges that most account managers face while trying to get an accurate and comprehensive understanding of their clients.